NormanFischer/InstagramDownloader/README.md

 # InstagramDownloader
-Downloads image from Instagram using JSoup
+Downloads images and videos from Instagram using JSoup

 # Current Features
 *Download images and videos from Instagram